eslint/eslint/docs/rules/require-jsdoc.md

 ## When not to use

-If you do not require node documentation, then you can leave this rule off.
+If you do not require JSDoc for your functions, then you can leave this rule off.

 ## Related Rules